-- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 The issues identified around not having P&Ps/PCPs, failing to undertake CMRAs on all eight files reviewed, and not having a satisfactory way of assessing client and matter risk, failing to sufficiently scrutinise source of funds on four files and not obtaining appropriate identification and/or verification documentation on three files are serious AML failings, and the conduct had the potential to cause significant harm.
-The firm undertakes the majority of its work in scope of the MLRs
+- 4.1 The SRA's Enforcement Strategy sets out its approach to the use of its enforcement powers where there has been a failure to meet its standards or requirements. - 4.2 The issues identified around not having no risk-sensitive CDD measures, not carrying out CMRAs and not establishing fully compliant PCPs are serious AML control environment failings, and the conduct had the potential to cause significant harm.
+The firm undertakes just over a quarter of its work in scope of the regulations, by way of conveyancing.
+This had the potential to open up the firm to a significant amount of risk of being exploited by criminals. - 4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017 (and previously the MLRs 2007), which the firm failed to do. - 4.4 The SRA considers that a fine is the appropriate outcome because:

-- 2017, with over three quarters in the field of conveyancing.
-This had the potential to open up the firm to a significant amount of risk of being exploited by criminals. - 4.3 It is a regulatory obligation for the firm to meet the requirements set out in the MLRs 2017 (and previously the MLRs 2007), which the firm failed to do. - 4.4 The SRA considers that a fine is the appropriate outcome because: - a.
+- a.
 The agreed outcome is a proportionate outcome in the public interest because it creates a credible deterrent to others and the issuing of such a sanction signifies the risk to the public, and the legal sector, that arises when solicitors do not comply with antimoney laundering legislation and their professional regulatory rules. - b.
 There is no evidence of harm to consumers or third parties. - c.
-The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation. - 4.5 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk or repetition. - 4.6 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
+The firm recognises that it failed in its basic duties regarding statutory money laundering regulations and regulatory compliance, as identified during our inspection and subsequent investigation. - 4.6 The firm has cooperated fully, has admitted the breaches, shown remorse and remedied the breaches, and there is low risk of repetition. - 4.7 A fine is appropriate to maintain professional standards and uphold public confidence in the solicitors' profession and in legal services provided by authorised persons.
 A financial penalty therefore meets the requirements of rule 4.1 of the Regulatory and Disciplinary Procedure Rules.